survivejs/webpack-book/manuscript/developing/04_linting.md

 ESLint rules have been documented well, and you have full control over their severity.
 These features alone make it a powerful tool.
 Better yet, there is a significant number of rules and presets beyond the core as the community has built on top of it.

-T> It is telling that a competing project, JSCS, [decided to merge its efforts with ESLint](http://eslint.org/blog/2016/04/welcoming-jscs-to-eslint).
+T> It's telling that a competing project, JSCS, [decided to merge its efforts with ESLint](http://eslint.org/blog/2016/04/welcoming-jscs-to-eslint).
 JSCS reached the end of its life with its 3.0.0 release, and the core team joined with ESLint.

 ### eslint-config-airbnb

 [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb) is a good example of a popular preset.
-Often it is enough to find a preset you like, tweak it a little bit to your liking with local rules or by deriving a preset of your own based on it, and then using that.
+Often it's enough to find a preset you like, tweak it a little bit to your liking with local rules or by deriving a preset of your own based on it, and then using that.
 This way you don't have to worry so much about all the available functionality.

 T> [eslint-config-cleanjs](https://www.npmjs.com/package/eslint-config-cleanjs) is a good example of how you can use ESLint to restrict JavaScript to a purely functional subset.